 I do love sticky chewy candy – it’s one of my favorite things, however sometimes this special day calls for a little more bewitching, which usually involves chocolate baked treats.
-Cookies are easy and portable sweets to hand out to little goblins that come to your door or guests that secretly creep in from the garage to wish you well.
+Cookies are easy and portable sweets to hand out to little goblins that come to your door, or for guests that secretly creep in from the garage to wish you well.
 This day begs for ooey-gooey and this is what I have prepared for you – a monstrous recipe for celebration.

-Double chocolate cookies are creepy enough to share with ghouls big or small.
-So, bake up a batch before the wolves howl and the moon is high and you hear the rat-a-tap-tap on your door.
+Double Chocolate Cookies are creepy enough to share with ghouls big or small.
+So, bake up a batch before the wolves howl and the moon is high, and you hear the rat-a-tap-tap on your door.

 10 tablespoons butter, room temperature

 3/4 cup dark cocoa powder

 1/2 teaspoon baking powder